Zzackllack/Websites/Website-scanner/README.md

 ## Usage

-To use the Website-scanner, run the script and follow the prompts:
+To use the Website-scanner with the GUI, run the script:

 ```bash
 python website_scanner.py